It may come as no surprise that men and women tend to shop very differently. But how exactly?

-So check out the most striking differences below, in no particular order, backed by research from different experiments, with actionable examples on how to leverage these for eCommerce.
+So check out the most striking differences below, in no particular order, backed by research from different experiments, with actionable examples on how to leverage these for your eCommerce marketing strategy.

 Research conducted by BI Intelligence found that although women typically control approximately 80% of household spending in the US, men drive nearly as much online spending as women.